kevmhughes/TriBook/README.md

   * see all bookings and relevant information such as check-in and check-out dates, guest name and guest contact email
   * sort bookings based on check-in and check-out dates, guest name, and apartment name
   * cancel the booking (feature in progress)
-  * access the apartment details view for each booking, in which the apartment can be edited
+  * access the Apartment Details view for each booking, in which the apartment can be edited
   * access the View or Edit Your Apartments view

 <img src="readme-images/view-your-bookings-view_desktop.png" />

 #### View or Edit Your Apartments view:
-* see all of your apartments on the Tribook appliaction
+* see all of your apartments on the Tribook application
 * sort apartments based on latest and oldest listing, listed or delisted, apartment name, and price
 * see if the apartments are listed or delisted
 * edit a specific apartment